davidwkk/Notion-Equation-Converter/README.md

 ### Auto-Convert Toggle (v1.1)

-A new toggle in the popup lets you enable/disable real-time auto-conversion.
+- New toggle in the popup for real-time auto-conversion
-Default: OFF (manual one-click conversion only).
+- Default: OFF (manual one-click conversion only)
-When enabled, any newly typed \\[ ... \\] is immediately changed to $ ... $.
+- When enabled, any newly typed `\[ ... \]` is immediately changed to `$ ... $`
+- **Enhanced regex**: Now ignores empty/whitespace-only brackets for better accuracy
+- **Improved performance**: Better text node filtering and mutation handling

 ## 🐛 Issues & Support